lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

      KDF(ikm, len, ukm)->(ssk)
    ~~~~
    It verifies the MAC-based protection and thus authenticates the PKI entity
-   as sender of the request message.
+   as the sender of the request message.

    The response message also has a MAC-based protection using the shared symmetric key ssk.

 1. The PKI entity verifies the MAC-based protection and thus authenticates the
-   PKI management entity as sender of the response message.
+   PKI management entity as the sender of the response message.

 All potential further message of this PKI management operation make use of the shared symmetric key ssk for MAC-based protection.